mrdcvlsc/APA/README.md

     << operator for cout output is supported
     >> operator for cin input is supported
     <  operator(lessthan operator) is currently the only supported comparison operator as of now for sorting
+    >  greaterthan operator
+    <=, >=, ==, !=  are also available
+    ++ the increment operator, supports both postfix and prefix use -- the decrement operator, supports both postfix and prefix use

 --------------------------------------------------------------------------------------

 PLANNED UPCOMMING SUPPORTS FOR THE FUTURE

    operations :